 Consult a gynaecologist online on MFine to find out more about low lying placenta

-A low lying placenta is usually diagnosed during a regular ultrasound scan.
+A low placenta is usually diagnosed during a regular ultrasound scan.
 But one of the main symptoms is either

 light or heavy vaginal bleeding.
 However, it is advisable to consult a doctor immediately if any of the following are observed:

 “Light bleeding during pregnancy is very common and in most cases, I tell my patients that it’s nothing to worry about.
 However, if the bleeding continues for many days or gets heavier, then the need to perform an examination to determine the cause becomes vital.
-If it is due to a low lying placenta, then we have to determine the best course of treatment depending upon how advanced the pregnancy is and the patient’s medical history.”
+If it is due to a low placenta, then we have to determine the best course of treatment depending upon how advanced the pregnancy is and the patient’s medical history.”

 – Dr. Pragnya Rao, General Physician